-The project was funded by a San Francisco Venture Capital firm Indi Bio and the approaches taken were successful in bringing new rounds of funding.
-Below are the designs and approaches I took with the team as the Chief Technology Officer for this project.
+The project was funded by a San Francisco Venture Capital firm Indi Bio and the approaches taken successfully brought new funding rounds.
+Below are the designs and processes I took with the team as the Chief Technology Officer for this project.

 We intend to realize a dream with a robotic lab assistant that offers: